stev-ou/stev/CONTRIBUTING.md

 Gunicorn.

 In production, the frontend is bundled using Webpack and then served behind an Nginx reverse-proxy.
-This is all containerized and the nginx/react app are served from Google Cloud Run simply running an instance (or multiple instances) of the frontend container.
+This is all containerized and the nginx/react app is served from Google Cloud Run simply running an instance (or multiple instances) of the frontend container.
 The backend is similarly packaged in a Docker image (using a Python base image) and run using Google Cloud Run.